1. Why do I need a placement test?

 6. How long do I need to wait to take a test after submitting my application?

-Please allow 24-48 hours processing time for the online application prior to testing to obtain a student ID number (G00......).
+Please allow 24-48 hours processing time for the online application to process and to obtain a student ID number (G00......) in order to access your orientation and to schedule your testing appointment.

 7. Can I make an appointment to take the placement test?

-You can sign-up for a test date here or visit the Assessment Center at Bldg.
-2, computer lab 2116.
+You can sign-up for a test date via your Websmart by clicking here or on the over-the-counter computer at the Assessment Center located at Bldg.
+2, 1st floor, computer lab 2116.

 8. What do I need to bring on the day of the test?